mavryk-network/mavryk-protocol/docs/atlas/smart_rollups.rst

 must be wrong.

-Notice that, to publish a commitment, an operator must provide a deposit of 10,000 mav.
+Notice that, to publish a commitment, an operator must provide a deposit of 10,000 tez.
 For this reason, the operator is said to be a **staker**.
 Several users can stake on the same commitment.
 When a staker *S* publishes a new commitment based on a commitment that *S* is staking on, *S* does not have to provide a new deposit: the deposit also